zhjsg/ds/PM25Analysis.md

 1. Objects and measurement:
 ```
-(1) To build the PM2.5 prediction model.
+(1) To build the PM2.5 prediction model by using the following models:
-(2) The machine learning techniques utilized are:
 Multiple Linear Regression
 Support Vector Regression
 Decision Tree
 Random Forest
 Artificial Neural Network
 XGBoost
+(2) Use Mean Squared Error as measurement.
+The lower MES score the model has, the better the model is.
+(3) Choose the best among the above models.
 ```

 ## II.
 Data Processing